You probably know this by now, but most kids suck at spelling.

 From me to you, parent to parent, and as someone who struggled a lot with spelling as a kid: I know how challenging this seems.
 But the reason I created courses geared towards parents is because I know how impactful parents can be in their children’s education and I know you can do this.

 If you need more support getting started teaching your little one, I have a free Beginning Reading Workshop with a live chat where you can talk to me directly.
-In the meantime, I hope this blog has given you a little more confidence in working with your child to improve their spelling!
+In the meantime, I hope this blog and the spelling cheat sheet has given you a little more confidence in working with your child to improve their spelling!